Zee Asadel: Acting

 Azizi Asadel made her acting debut in the 2022 Indonesian film, Kalian Pantas Mati, directed by Ginanti Rona.
 The film is a remake of the South Korean film, Mourning Grave (2014), which was directed by Oh In-chun.

 In April 2023, Azizi Asadel and several other actors were announced as cast in the Ancika 1995 film, which will be based on the 2021 Pidi Baiq's novel, Ancika: Dia Yang Bersamaku Tahun 1995.
 The film directed by Benni Setiawan and is a part Dilan franchise.
 The film has been produced by Enam Sembilan Productions since 3 April 2023.

 Controversy

-In mid-September 2022, Azizi Asadel and Indonesian celebrities (Raffi Ahmad, Angga Yunanda, Refal Hady, Gabriel Prince, Hassan Alaydrus, Uus, Iben MA, Raline Shah, Anya Geraldine, Enzy Storia, and Beby Tsabina) promoted Erigo fashion products in New York Fashion Week, USA.
+In mid-September 2022, Azizi Asadel and Indonesian celebrities (Raffi Ahmad, Angga Yunanda, Refal Hady, Gabriel Prince, Hassan Alaydrus, Uus, Iben MA, Raline Shah, Anya Geraldine, Enzy Storia, and Beby Tsabina) promoted Erigo fashion products in New York Fashion Week, US.
 However, after returning to Indonesia, a video circulated that she was suspected of smoking using a pod in the car, making fans feel disappointed with the viral video, even though her parents were carrying out the Umrah pilgrimage in Mecca and Medina, Saudi Arabia.
-Then at the "Teenage Girls" show at the JKT48 Theater on September 25, 2022, Azizi Asadel only apologized for the mistakes she had made, without being punished by the JKT48 Operation Team after clarifying with the management, and she was inactive on her social media until October 10, 2022.
+Then at the "Teenage Girls" show at the JKT48 Theater on 25 September 2022, Azizi Asadel only apologised for the mistakes she had made, without being punished by the JKT48 Operation Team after clarifying with the management, and she was inactive on her social media until 10 October 2022.